karlave14/Programming_2-1/subprogram3.md

 	int main () {
         	int number=0;
-        	printf("Input any number, i will return '1' if it is even or '0' if it $ scanf("%d", &number);
+        	printf("Input any number, i will return '1' if it is even or '0' if it is odd: ");
+        	scanf("%d", &number);
 		printf("%d\n",even(number));
         	return 0;